 The easiest way to setup PX4 simulation with ROS on Ubuntu Linux is to use the standard installation script that can be found at Development Environment on Linux > Gazebo with ROS.
 The script installs everything you need: PX4, ROS "Melodic", the Gazebo 9 simulator, and MAVROS.

 The script follows the standard ROS "Melodic" installation instructions, which includes Gazebo 9.

 The command below can be used to launch the simulation and connect ROS to it via MAVROS, where

-fcu_url is the IP / port of SITL), use a URL in this form:
+fcu_url is the IP / port of the computer running the simulation:

 roslaunch mavros px4.launch fcu_url:="udp://:firstname.lastname@example.org:14557"